Labs 11 & 12: The Cranial Nerves

 Two buccal branches of the facial nerve course across the masseter muscle to innervate the muscles of the cheek, the superior and inferior lips, and the lateral surface of the nose.
 The dorsal buccal branch is dorsal to the parotid duct.
 The ventral buccal branch is ventral to the parotid duct, near the ventral border of the masseter m.

-Dissect: Returning to the surface dissection of the masseter muscle, identify the dorsal and ventral buccal branches of the facial nerve running in the fascia covering the muscle.
+Dissect: Returning to the surface dissection of the masseter muscle, identify the dorsal and ventral buccal branches of the facial nerve running in the fascia covering the muscle (you should see a parotid salivary duct running between them, which results in three structures running in parallel across the lateral surface of the masseter).
 Follow the branches caudally towards their origin deep to the parotid salivary gland.
-Retract the parotid salivary gland caudally by carefully dissecting deep to its cranial margin, while keeping its duct intact.
+Retract the parotid salivary gland caudally by carefully dissecting deep to its rostral margin (if not done already), while keeping its duct intact.
 Then continue tracing the buccal branches deep to the gland and appreciate that they arise from the facial nerve caudal to the horizontal ear canal and external acoustic meatus.
 Also identify a branch of the facial nerve passing directly dorsally towards the ear and eye – this is the auriculopalpebral n.

 Clinical Application: